SaxbyMod/Python-MTC-ART-FORMATTER-AUTOMATIC/README.md

 # Automatic MTC Art Formatter

-This script automates the process of converting and resizing card art images for the **Magic: The Gathering (MTC)** card game.
+This script automates the process of converting and resizing card art images for the **Mine Trading Cards (MTC)** card game.
 It includes two main functionalities: converting card art to MTC format and descaling/rescaling art.

 ## Getting Started